learosema/lea11y/README.md

-# HTML Hacking Session
+# Lea11y

-This is a minisite.
+This is Lea's minisite about accessibility.

 It started as a HTML and Accessibility basics session at the [Socrates 2025 unconference](https://socrates-conference.de)

-It is deployed as a github page: <https://lea11y.de/>.
+It is deployed as a github page: <https://learosema.github.io/lea11y/>.

 ## Running it locally